Vistoria: A Multimodal System to Support Fictional Story Writing through Instrumental Text-Image Co-Editing: Appendix

 \subsubsection{Participants}

-We recruited 10 participants, each with an two or more years of creative writing experience.
+For the formative study, we recruited 10 participants through student organizations by sharing our study announcement in group chats, each with at least two years of experience in creative writing.
 The group included three fictional story writers, three animation scriptwriters, two visual film creators, one new media creator, and one online fiction writer.
 Eight participants held a master’s degree or higher, and two held a bachelor’s degree.
+All participants had experience using LLMs to assist in their writing, AI familiarity ranging from casual use (fewer than two days per week, n=5) to daily workflow integration (five or more days per week, n=5).

-\textit{Experimental Setup} Three days prior to the session, participants were instructed to prepare a brief fictional story outline consisting of several sentences that followed one of the narrative structures from The Seven Basic Plots~\cite{booker2004seven}, which served as the foundation for subsequent ideation and content development.
-The 90-minute main session took place in Figma\cite{figma_home}, which provided a collaborative canvas for free sketching, arranging text–image materials, and treating multimodal inputs as manipulable artifacts.
+\textit{Experimental Setup.} Three days before the session, participants were instructed to prepare a brief fictional story outline consisting of several sentences that followed one of the narrative structures from The Seven Basic Plots~\cite{booker2004seven}, which served as the foundation for subsequent ideation and content development.
+Each session concluded with a 30-minute semi-structured interview probing how multimodal materials mediated co-creation, and what interaction patterns and workflows participants desired.